JonathanKang/weibird/README.md

 Weibird is a GTK+ client for viewing and composing weibo.

+## Notice

+Weibird is not published in sina app platform, which means you can’t use it directly, *yet*.
+You’ll need to [contact](mailto:jonathankang@gnome.org) me to get testing access of this application.
+Then you can login your Weibo account with Weibird.

 ## Translations

 i18n is not yet supported at the moment.